Projects in Kenya

 Education

-Deaf children are largely marginalized when it comes to access to education.
-And while reading is one of the most fundamental skills that a child must learn, an individual’s literacy level can have a positive impact on their economic earning potential and the health and well-being of their family.
-It is important for Deaf children to develop literacy skills early in life in addition to acquiring Kenyan Sign Language (KSL) skills for communication.
+Because reading is one of the most fundamental skills that a child must learn, an individual’s literacy level can have a positive economic impact on their earning potential and the health and well-being of their family.
+Deaf children need to develop literacy skills early in life, in addition to acquiring KSL skills for communication.

 Health